jnguyen4103/CSE-3902-Project/README.md

 ## README FILE
 ## Team Ocarina
 ### This is a group project completed for CSE 3902 project course, during the process, each sprite project is making effort towards the complete game.
-### Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa and John Nguyen.
+### Our group members are: Xueying Liang, Nicholas Negrete, John Nguyen, Grant Gabel, and Youssef Moosa.

-## General Information
+### General Information
 The taskboard for Sprint #5 can be found under the "Projects" tab.

 ### Program Controls